-- 4.10 Filing a Complaint.
-Any member of the UCR community (the UCR Police Department, residential life staff, faculty member, staff or student) may file a complaint, alleging academic or non-academic misconduct by a student or student organization with SCAIP.
+- Filing a Complaint.
+Any member of the UCR community (the UCR Police Department, residential life staff, faculty member, staff or student) may file a complaint, alleging academic or non-academic misconduct by a student or student organization with the Office of Student Judicial Affairs.
 Complaints must be filed in writing.
-Complaint report forms may be obtained from SCAIP or SCAIP website at https://conduct.ucr.edu/.
+Complaint report forms may be obtained from the Student Judicial Affairs office (133 Costo Hall) or the Student Judicial Affairs web site at www.conduct.ucr.edu.
 The report should minimally contain the following information: full names of individual(s) involved (and their contact information, if possible), location of incident(s), date and time of incident(s), complete and concise description of the incident(s), date of report, name and contact information of reporting party.
 The reporting should attach any relevant supporting documentation or information with the report.
-SCAIP may independently follow up on information concerning student misconduct from any source, including, but not limited to police and/or press reports, even where no formal complaint has been filed.
+The Office of Student Judicial Affairs may independently follow up on information concerning student misconduct from any source, including, but not limited to police and/or press reports, even where no formal complaint has been filed.
 Complaints from those outside the University community may be filed through the Dean of Students. - 4.20 Review of Complaints.
-Upon receipt of a complaint SCAIP will review the case, determine if complaints have merit, identify alleged violations of UCR Standards, assign charges, and determine how the incident will be adjudicated.
-SCAIP will determine how complaints will be adjudicated based on the nature and severity of the alleged violations of Standards in accordance with these guidelines: - SCAIP will informally address cases of alleged misconduct where individual student(s) admit to violating the Standards of Conduct as charged and formally address non-academic violations in which a sanction of probation or less is recommended. - SCAIP and Student Life will jointly hear cases of alleged misconduct by student organizations where a sanction of probation or less is recommended. - The Student Conduct Committee will hear serious and chronic cases of alleged misconduct where a sanction of suspension or dismissal of student or organizational status are possible. - 4.2.1 Cases involving allegations of rape, sexual assault, sexual harassment and/or gender discrimination.
-In cases involving alleged rape, sexual assault, sexual harassment and/or gender discrimination, SCAIP will defer to the Title IX officer to review and investigate the complaint.
+Upon receipt of a complaint the Office of Student Judicial Affairs will review the case, determine if complaints have merit, identify alleged violations of UCR Standards, assign charges, and determine how the incident will be adjudicated.
+The Office of Judicial Affairs will determine how complaints will be adjudicated based on the nature and severity of the alleged violations of Standards in accordance with these guidelines: - The Office of Student Judicial Affairs will informally addresses cases of alleged misconduct where individual student(s) admit to violating the Standards of Conduct as charged and formally addresses non-academic violations in which a sanction of probation or less is recommended. - The Offices of Student Judicial Affairs and Student Life and Leadership will jointly hear cases of alleged misconduct by student organizations where a sanction of probation or less is recommended. - The Student Conduct Committee will hear serious and chronic cases of alleged misconduct where a sanction of suspension or dismissal of student or organizational status are possible.

+- 4.2.1 Cases involving allegations of rape, sexual assault, sexual harassment and/or gender discrimination.
+In cases involving alleged rape, sexual assault, sexual harassment and/or gender discrimination, the Office of Student Judicial Affairs will defer to the Title IX officer to review and investigate the complaint.
 The investigation shall be completed as promptly as possible and in most cases within sixty (60) working days of the date the request for formal investigation was filed.
 After the completion of the investigation, the Title IX Coordinator will prepare a written report within fourteen (14) working days.
 Help and support will be offered to the complainant and/or accused student(s) by appropriate campus advocates.
-If the complainant requests a change in academic, living or work arrangements as a result of the alleged offense, reasonable efforts will be made to accommodate such requests.
-This policy has been changed.
-The current UC Policy on Sexual Violence and Sexual Harassment cases can be found here: https://policy.ucop.edu/doc/4000385/SVSH.
-More information on the adjudication of SVSH cases can be found here: https://titleix.ucr.edu/uc-sexual-harassment-and-sexual- violence-policies-and-procedures.

-- 4.2.2 Cases involving alleged misconduct by student organizations.
-In cases involving alleged misconduct by student organizations, SCAIP in collaboration with Student Life will conduct the review of specific allegations. - 4.2.3 Cases involving behavior that present a threat to the health or safety of others.
+If the complainant requests a change in academic, living or work arrangements as a result of the alleged offense, reasonable efforts will be made to accommodate such requests. - 4.2.2 Cases involving alleged misconduct by student organizations.
+In cases involving alleged misconduct by student organizations, the Office of Student Judicial Affairs in collaboration with the Student Life and Leadership will conduct the review of specific allegations. - 4.2.3 Cases involving behavior that present a threat to the health or safety of others.
 In cases involving behavior that is willfully disruptive or presents a threat to the health or safety of others, interim suspension or exclusion pursuant to California Penal Code Section 626 may be invoked in addition to or instead of the initiation of disciplinary action.